A dialogue based on the study’s conclusions and their implications for practice, not a literal summary of the article.

 brain

-These are behaviours where a child disrupts their own physical integrity: head-banging, hand-biting, scratching until wounds form.
-Their function isn't destruction but regulation.
-Most often they serve as an emergency regulatory mechanism when the nervous system finds no other way.
+These are behaviours in which a child disrupts their own physical integrity: head-banging, hand-biting, scratching until wounds form.
+Their function is not destruction, but regulation.
+Most often they serve as an emergency regulatory mechanism when the nervous system can find no other route.

 me

 Okay.
-So what we heard in lectures: the 'heavier' the #autism, the more SIB.
+So the thing we heard in class: the 'more severe' the autism, the more SIB.
 The study probably doesn't change that?

 brain